zhengqigao/Dr-Stanley-house/README.md

-# Dr'Stanley House
+# Dr' Stanley House

 This is the final team project for Graduate Course Introduction to Functional Programming-From C/C++ to Haskell at Fudan Univerisity.
 Dr's Stanley House is a famous puzzle video game [[see here]](https://jayisgames.com/review/dr-stanleys-house.php).
 According to the course requirements, we implement the game (with full plots, music, dialogues) via functional programming language [Haskell](https://www.haskell.org/).

+By the name of my life, I swear that the code (the 'main' file in /Src/exe_files/) can run successfully.
 The last but not the least, I am sorry to say that all the files under this repo are written in Chinese:-)

 ## 1. Insturctions